-When it comes to their use as planters, you know about the usefulness of terracotta pots, but you may be shocked at the other wonderful uses they can be used for.
+When it comes to their use as planters, you know about the usefulness of modern terracotta pots, but you may be shocked at the other wonderful uses they can be used for.
 There are many opportunities to use terracotta pots when you have a crafty mind.
 You may use them as special candle holders, or make a project for DIY decoration, hand-painted clay pots, or mini garden!
 These are only a handful of distinctive ways to turn these pots.

 Terracotta is ceramic, however, not all ceramics are terracotta.
 Ceramic refers to a hardened material that is formed from minerals and substances, which can be superheated to create a strong, hardened material.
-Terracotta pots use clay to form the ceramic, but there are numerous different varieties of ceramic, which includes porcelain, brick, stoneware, or even highly-superior substances for missiles and vehicle armor!
+Modern terracotta pots use clay to form the ceramic, but there are numerous different varieties of ceramic, which includes porcelain, brick, stoneware, or even highly-superior substances for missiles and vehicle armor!

 Yes!
-Though it seems to be an easy process: blend a little clay, form it, warm it up, terracotta pots can range in quality pretty significantly.
+Though it seems to be an easy process: blend a little clay, form it, warm it up, modern terracotta pots can range in quality pretty significantly.
 In addition to this, to an untrained eye, it may be very difficult to visually decide the quality of one terracotta pot as opposed to another.
 All of those elements must be cautiously balanced and calculated to make certain the very best terracotta pottery is produced.
 It is vital that the clay has the proper iron content, that it is formed in a manner in order to accommodate the plant and withstand cracking, and it is critical that the clay is heated to the correct temperature.
 If it is baked incorrectly, the pot might be brittle and weak.
 An expert-made terracotta pot can last for generations if well cared for.